The Divine Significance of Ananthasayanam: Kerala Mural Art for Your Home

 The origins of the Sree Padmanabhaswamy Temple trace back to the Sangam period (circa 300 BCE – 300 CE), making it one of the oldest functioning temples in India.

-In 1750, Marthanda Varma, the ruler of Travencore,dedicated his entire kingdom to Lord Padmanabha in 1750 — an offering known as Thrippadidanam.
+In 1750, Marthanda Varma, the ruler of Travancore, dedicated his entire kingdom to Lord Padmanabha in 1750 — an offering known as Thrippadidanam.
 From that day forward, the kings ruled not in their own name, but as Padmanabha Dasa — the servant of Lord Padmanabha.
 Even today, the descendants of the Travancore royal family continue this tradition of spiritual stewardship.

 Towering gopurams, intricate stone carvings, and sanctified corridors make it a true architectural treasure.